danielchatfield/prolog-99-problems/README.md

 6. Determine if a list is a palindrome (same when reversed)
 7. Flatten a nested list e.g. [a,[b,[c,d],e]] -> [a,b,c,d,e]
 8. Eliminate consecutive duplicates of list elements
+9. Pack consecutive duplicates of list elements into sublists.

 # Testing